sarancr/api-auth-app/README.md

 BASIC API Authentication on NodeJs Application

 ## Objective
 Develop a simple User Authentication for an API in Node application.

+## Requirements
+The application should have 1 Public API that can be accessed anonymously, 1 Public API that can be accessed by any authenticated user and 1 Private API which can only be accessed with a certain permissions of a certain user.
 The API will consume JSON requests and respond with JSON output.
-The application should have 1 Public API that can be accessed anonymously, 1 Public API that can be accessed by any authenticated user and 1 Private API which can only be accessed with a certain permissions of a certain user.

 ## API Design